Zuzzuc/Basi/README.md

 # Basi
 Basi is a script used to make writing installers simpler.
-It can either be used as a standalone script or a an inline function.
+It can either be used as a standalone script or as an inline function.
 All files to be proccessed should be located in their associated arrays.

 ## Usage